-Estimates of the effects of any variant will be complicated by linkage: a locus containing a beneficial and deleterious allele in positive phase are effectively invisible to selection, assuming these alleles are of roughly equivalent effect.
+assuming these alleles are of equivalent effect.
 This relationship between linkage and selection should be apparent from our data as well.
-To test this (and to facilitate locus-specific selection analysis below), we defined LD blocks for the combined MidSouth population using a downsampled set of ~60k SNPs (Figure 5).
-(Increased coverage had only a minor impact on refining LD blocks further, see Methods.)
+To test this (and to facilitate locus-specific selection analysis below), we defined LD blocks for the combined MidSouth population using a downsampled set of ~60k SNPs (Fig 5).
+(Increased coverage had only a minor impact on refining LD blocks further, see Materials and Methods.)
 We counted the number of derived exonic structural mutations present in each haplotype within a given LD block.
 We estimated a regression coefficient between this score of each haplotype and the year-of-release of the variety in which it was present.
+Intronic SVs were used as a conservative "neutral" control, given that they are positionally correlated and show some bias (Fig 4A).
 Our hypothesis was, for exonic SVs, that the LD blocks with the largest variance in haplotype score would exhibit the most negative regression coefficients.
-Intronic SVs were used as a conservative "neutral" control, given that they are positionally correlated and show some bias (Figure 4A).
-Exonic SVs do exhibit this relationship relative to intronic SVs (Figure 4C).
+Exonic SVs do exhibit this relationship relative to intronic SVs (Fig 4C).
 Due to ascertainment and probably selection, the majority of our data contains only 1 exonic SV per LD block and thus we have few exonic data-points with substantial variance.
-Still, the regression coefficient for exonic indels is statistically significant (p-val < 0.01) as indicated by 95% confidence intervals (Figure 4C), supporting the idea that haplotype context has an impact on an individual allele's ultimate trajectory (18, 21).
+Still, the regression coefficient for exonic indels is statistically significant (pval < 0.01) as indicated by 95% confidence intervals (Fig 4C), supporting the idea that haplotype context has an impact on an individual allele's ultimate trajectory [24,27].